AI has changed blogging fast.

 That shift feels massive.

-For bloggers, it can raise real questions.
+For bloggers, it raises real questions.
 If AI can write articles this quickly, what happens to the people who used to spend hours drafting them?

 To understand whether bloggers should worry, we need to look at what AI can truly do and where it still falls short.